04 Dec Phlebotomy or Phlebotomoney?

 Medical lab Technician.
 Medical lab techs work in a laboratory.
 They draw blood, and are also able to analyze the blood to help diagnose patients.
 Medical lab technicians require an associate’s degree or certificate program to get their licenses.
 Because of your phlebotomist experience, your classes will be easier and you will be able to enhance your resume.
 As of October 31, 2018, an average medical lab technician salary was $51,315, and the range typically falls between $45,947 and $56,350.

 Nursing.
 Another high-paying career involving phlebotomy is nursing (LPN or RN).
-If an individual pursues taking classes at nursing school after a series of classes in Westminster to launch a nursing career, he or she should expect to be making a salary of around $68,910 a year.
+If an individual pursues taking classes at nursing school after a series of classes to launch a nursing career, he or she should expect to be making a salary of around $68,910 a year.
 Nursing requires much more schooling and more duties.
 Becoming an LPN takes one to two years, while becoming an RN takes two to three years.
 Both programs are demanding, but again, your experience from being a phlebotomist will come in handy with your coursework.

 Physician’s Assistant.
 The highest paying career involving phlebotomy is a physician’s assistant.
 Physician’s assistants earn about $90,930 a year.
 Becoming a physician’s assistant requires much more schooling than the careers mentioned previously.
 This required schooling includes earning a specialized degree.
 Duties of a physician’s assistant include examining and treating patients, practicing medicine on a team under a physician or surgeon’s supervision and much more.